puritanviitm/DockerEssentials/Building a Dockerfile to setup an Ubuntu container with WordPress application.md

+## Creating containers from Custom Images
+### Task 1: Manual - Using commit
+### Task 2: Automation- Using Dockerfile to uild docker image.

-## Building a Dockerfile to setup an Ubuntu container with WordPress application
+#### Building a Dockerfile to setup an Ubuntu container with WordPress application

-### Task 1: Deploying MySQL and WordPress containers

 ```
 mkdir Wordpress